History of the Chicago Cubs: Most home-runs in a month

 In June, 1998 Sammy Sosa exploded into the pursuit of Roger Maris' home run record.
 Sosa had 13 home runs entering the month, representing less than half of Mark McGwire's total.
 Sosa had his first of four multi-home run games that month on June 1, and went on to break Rudy York's record with 20 home runs in the month, a record that still stands.
 By the end of his historic month, the outfielder's 33 home runs tied him with Ken Griffey Jr. and left him only four behind McGwire's 37.
 Sosa finished with 66 and won the NL MVP Award.

+The Steve Bartman incident

+On October 14, 2003, the Cubs were leading 3-0 in the eighth inning in game 6 of the National League Championship Series against the Miami Marlins.
+Marlins player Luis Castillo (second baseman) hit a foul ball towards the left field wall, right at Steve Bartman.
+Moisès Alou attempted to make the catch but couldn't come up with it due to the interference of Bartman and several other fans.
+Shortly after this incident occurred, the Miami Marlins went on to score 8 runs in the eighth inning and subsequently ended up winning the game and remainder of the series.
+Bartman was berated from fellow Cubs fans as a result of trying to catch the foul ball.
+Bartman had to be escorted out of the stadium by the police due to Cubs fans throwing food and beverages at him.
+Former Illinois governor Rod Blagojevich suggested for Bartman to join a Witness protection program due to the amount of hate he was receiving.
+In an attempt to get out of the spotlight Bartman issued a public apology.
+A documentary produced by ESPN named Catching Hell was premiered on September 26, 2011 highlighting the incident that occurred.

 10,000th win

 On April 23, 2008, against the Colorado Rockies, the Cubs recorded the 10,000th regular-season win in their franchise's history dating back to the beginning of the National League in 1876.
 The Cubs reached the milestone with an overall National League record of 10,000–9,465.
 Chicago was only the second club in Major League Baseball history to attain this milestone, the first having been the San Francisco Giants in mid-season 2005.
 The Cubs, however, hold the mark for victories for a team in a single city.
 The Chicago club's 77–77 record in the National Association (1871, 1874–1875) is not included in MLB record keeping.
 Post-season series are also not included in the totals.
 To honor the milestone, the Cubs flew an extra white flag displaying "10,000" in blue, along with the customary "W" flag.